Accessibility Resource Center

 Student Responsibilities When Eligible for Attendance Flexibility

-- Students approved for attendance flexibility must meet with their Accessibility Advisor at the start of each semester, or as soon as they are approved for this accommodation, and provide a course syllabus for the course in which they are requesting accommodation.
+• Students approved for attendance flexibility must request this accommodation through their ARC Go portal at the start of each semester, or as soon as they are approved for this accommodation.
+This initiates the process for ARC to collect information about course syllabus policies regarding attendance via the Attendance Flexibility Questionnaire and make an accommodation determination with their professor.
 Please note that accommodations are not retroactive.

 Adapted with permission from Stanford University Office of Accessible Education Department.